imkurmywal/Get-data-using-ajax-from-database/README.md

 This is small project of PHP MYSQLI and AJAX

 # How It Work
-  This file ----sql-ajax-custumer-search.php---- Containing form to take Input form the user.
+  This file ---- sql-ajax-custumer-search.php ---- Containing form to take Input form the user.

   And contianing Script File of ajax which take input on keyup event.

-  And send it to server to process server file ---- search.php----
+  And send it to server to process server file ---- search.php ----

-  This File -----Search.php------ Recieve parameter from ajax File of input taken by user.
+  This File ----- Search.php ------ Recieve parameter from ajax File of input taken by user.

   The input check
   - if input is empty in response give empty.